Meherban Karim: Gasherbrum II

 In 2002, Karim made his first attempt at an 8000er by climbing Broad Peak, which was unsuccessful due to bad weather conditions.
 In 2003, he climbed Gasherbrum II in an expedition led by Marin Gogglemann, becoming his first successful attempt at an 8000er mountain.
 He summited Gasherbrum II without using supplemental oxygen at the age of 23.

 Nanga Parbat

-In summer 2005, Karim and Hugues d'Aubarède reached Camp 4 accompanied by Edurne Pasaban.
+In the summer of 2005, Karim and Hugues d'Aubarède reached Camp 4 accompanied by Edurne Pasaban.
 The pair started their summit push in the dark at 2 a.m.
 After a long, continuous climb, they reached the summit at 9 a.m. without using any supplemental oxygen.
 They began their descent together.
 On the way, Edurne and Hugh stayed at Camp 4.
 After a continuous climb of 16 hours without oxygen, Karim reached the Base Camp at 6 p.m.
-He summited Nanga Parbat from Camp 4 and then reached at the basecamp in one Push, It took him 16 Hour to reach the summit and then to the base camp.
-Till this day, nobody is able to accomplish this feat.
+He summited Nanga Parbat from Camp 4 and then reached at the basecamp in one Push, It took him 16 hours to reach the summit and then to the base camp.
+To this day, nobody else has been able to accomplish this feat.